-- 8.21.
-Policies DM17 and DM18 of the emerging SADMP require adequate access and off-street vehicle parking facilities to the provided to serve developments. - 8.22.
+- 8.22.
+Policies DM17 and DM18 of the emerging SADMP require adequate access and off-street vehicle parking facilities to the provided to serve developments. - 8.23.
 The application site is accessed via Burroughs Road, which is a single track road, which extends west from the village centre of Ratby.
 The application site is situated approximately a mile west of Ratby village centre.
 No formally marked out parking spaces are provided within the site, however an area large enough to accommodate 40 cars is provided adjacent to 'Base Camp', an element of car sharing is also assumed with the use.
 Given the width of the carriage way, car speeds along this road are generally slow and controlled.
-Leicestershire County Council (Highways) has been consulted and raised no objections to the proposed use. - 8.23.
+Leicestershire County Council (Highways) has been consulted and raised no objections to the proposed use and refer to standing advice. - 8.24.
 The proposed scheme would not result in any adverse impacts on highway safety and would therefore be in accordance with Policies DM17 and DM18 of the adopted SADMP.